DJJ05/Overwatch_Memes-Flair-Mod-Bot/index.md

-## Welcome to my GitHub page :)
+# Welcome to my GitHub page :)
-### Here I will be showcasing important parts of my code, mainly from the PRAW and PsycoPG2 libraries and showing you how they work.
+## Here I will be showcasing important parts of my code, mainly from the PRAW and PsycoPG2 libraries and showing you how they work.
 ***

+### Initialising a Reddit instance

 ```python
 import praw